robbndahood/robbndahood.github.io/PROJECTS.md

 If `description` is empty the template will fall back to the page summary (text before `<!--more-->`).

+### Teaser Text

+Project cards display the `description` front matter exactly (after stripping markdown formatting).
+Keep it short—1 concise sentence.
+If you omit `description`, no teaser line is shown.

 ## Repository Icon

 If you set `repo = 'https://github.com/you/project'` in the front matter, a GitHub icon button appears in the project card header linking to the repository (opens in a new tab).
 Leave it blank to hide the icon.